Last Updated on: September 18, 2023

 TL;DR – When using a credit card, you need to know your limitations and how to use it properly.
 It is not free money, so you need to pay your bills in full and on time.

 One of my favorite authors regarding personal finance is Dave Ramsey, and one of his usual pieces of advice is to avoid using credit cards at all costs.

 I guess his advice stems from the industrialized countries’ culture regarding credit cards, like the United States, where using these plastic cards and getting into debt is the norm.

-He also often repeat this beautifully summarized quote to the culture of consumerism.
+He also often repeats this beautifully summarized quote to the culture of consumerism.
 “We buy things we don’t need, with the money we don’t have, to impress the people we don’t even like.”

 In his radio show, he often shares stories of people who got deep into consumer debt, which caused serious problems in their personal life, work, and relationships.